preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests/index.rst

 Sign-off Requests
 ====================

-This is an ongoing, preliminary documentation for new functionality to come in Omnia 6.6.
+This is an ongoing, preliminary documentation for new functionality in Omnia 6.6 and later.

 Sign off Requests can be used for read receipts for pages, including news.
 One example of implementation is pages a new employee should study.